marxin/texi2rst-generated/sphinx/cpp/macros/object-like-macros.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: object-like macro, symbolic constants, manifest constants

 .. _object-like-macros:

-.. index:: object-like macro

-.. index:: symbolic constants

-.. index:: manifest constants

 Object-like Macros
 ******************